dec1costello/dec1costello/README.md

 # Hi there, I'm Declan 🤙

 Here you can find some of my personal projects and courses I have taken.
-My favorite personal project is **[The Distance Predictor](https://github.com/dec1costello/Baseball/tree/main/Distance-Predictor)**, which also has an interactive web app you can play around with at **[Light-Weight-Distance-Predictor.Streamlit.App](https://light-weight-distance-predictor.streamlit.app/)** that was hand picked to be featured in Streamlit's Awesome Gallery for the Fall of 2023!
+My favorite personal project is **[The Distance Predictor](https://github.com/dec1costello/Baseball/tree/main/Distance-Predictor)**, which also has an interactive web app you can play around with at **[Light-Weight-Distance-Predictor.Streamlit.App](https://light-weight-distance-predictor.streamlit.app/)** that was hand picked to be featured in Streamlit's Awesome Gallery for the Fall of 2023.[ Lets Connect!](https://linktr.ee/dec1costello)

 <div align="center">